Lori Andrews: Career

-In her nonfiction work The Clone Age, published in 2000, Andrews offers a highly critical account of the motives and methods of a new breed of biological scientists.
+In her nonfiction work The Clone Age, published in 2000, Andrews offers a highly critical account of the motives and methods of a new generation of biological scientists.
 She expresses concerns about the role of venture capital in medical research and what she sees as technology racing ahead of legal and ethical ground rules.

-Her book co-authored with sociologist Dorothy Nelkin, Body Bazaar: The Market for Human Tissue in the Biotechnology Age (Crown Publishers) discusses the psychological, social and financial impacts of the commercialization of human tissue.
+Her book co-authored with sociologist Dorothy Nelkin, Body Bazaar: The Market for Human Tissue in the Biotechnology Age (Crown Publishers), discusses the psychological, social, and financial impacts of the commercialization of human tissue.
 Future Perfect: Confronting Decisions About Genetics (Columbia University Press) outlines the policy models that Andrews recommends for consideration as we enter an age of increasing knowledge of the human genome.

 Her book I Know Who You Are and I Saw What You Did: Social Networks and the Death of Privacy (Free Press) was released in January 2012.
-In the book, she explains how individuals' rights are being violated and she proposes a Constitution for social networks and the Web.
+In the book, she explains how individuals' rights are being violated and she proposes a constitution for social networks and the web.

-Andrews is the author of three mystery novels featuring a female geneticist and military lawyer.
-The Silent Assassin (2007), the second novel in the Dr. Alexandra Blake series, revolves around enemy skulls brought back from the Vietnam War by American soldiers and now stored in a drawer at the National Museum of Health and Medicine in Washington, D.C.
-This story line was based on six actual existing Vietnamese trophy skulls that are, in fact, stored in a drawer in Washington.
-On June 22, 2007, Andrews published an op-ed in The New York Times in response to the White House visit of Vietnamese president Nguyen Minh Triet.
-She urged President Bush to return the "trophy skulls."
+Andrews is the author of three mystery novels that feature a female geneticist and military lawyer.
+The Silent Assassin (2007), the second novel in the Dr. Alexandra Blake series, revolves around enemy skulls brought back from the Vietnam War by American soldiers that are stored in a drawer at the National Museum of Health and Medicine in Washington, D.C.
+This story was based on six actual Vietnamese "trophy skulls" that are, in fact, stored in a drawer in Washington.
+On June 22, 2007, Andrews published an op-ed in The New York Times that urged President Bush to return the "trophy skulls".
 In September 2008, Andrews released the third installment of her mystery series, Immunity.
-The book involves a geneticist and DEA agent who works feverishly to stop an epidemic in the Southwest United States.
+The book involves a geneticist and DEA agent who works to stop an epidemic in the Southwest United States.

-A frequent guest on Nightline, 60 Minutes, CBS Morning News, Oprah, and various other programs, Andrews is often interviewed about bioethics.
-A documentary, "Frozen Angels," which describes her work, premiered at the 2005 Sundance Film Festival.